ClJarvis/git_search/README.md

 ## Tech

-React, JavaScript, CSS
+React, JavaScript, CSS, HTML, GitHub's API

 ## Theme

-Colors are based on gitHub's dark mode with a gradient background the starts dark green and transitions to medium green.
-The more results, ie more repos witj open issues, the longer the page is.
+Colors are based on gitHub's dark mode with a gradient background the starts dark green and transitions to medium green and back.
+The more results, ie more repos with open issues, the longer the page is.
 An earlier version has a brighter green but I decided it was just too bright on screen.
 Now the color transition is more subtle.